goonstation/goonstation/code/modules/goonhub/api/apiGuide.md

 ```

 ### Response models and apiModel
 A `/datum/apiModel` is a response that is sent back after the task is complete.
 They are sometimes called resources.
 The Goonhub API guide lists what kind is required and what they contain.
 You can check what is required under "Responses" -> "Body".
+They're typically used in `GET` method routes.

 Note that there are certain parents, which have built in fields.
 For instance, the abstract type `/datum/apiModel/Tracked` has three fields: `id`, `created_at` and `updated_at`.
 Anything that needs these three should usually be a subtype and won't have to redefine them.